satyen95/yoga-website/README.md

 # yoga-website
-A basic frontend website developed using HTML,CSS,Bootstrap. usage of some new HTML tags and Google Maps api
+A basic frontend website developed using HTML,CSS,Bootstrap.
+Usage of some new HTML tags and Google Translate and Maps api.
+Live at yoga.comeze.com